Do you think your affair partner has some narcissistic traits?

 What do you do if your affair partner has narcissistic traits?

-Now that you know the signs, it’s important that you deep dive your affair partner’s behaviours and admit to yourself when he dings the bell for narcissistic tendencies.
+Now that you know the signs, it’s important that you deep dive into your affair partner’s behaviours and admit to yourself when he dings the bell for narcissistic tendencies.
 You can’t deal with the issue if you don’t admit to yourself that the pattern exists!

 Questions to ask yourself about your relationship with a narcissistic affair partner.